 A student will be subject to involuntary administrative withdrawal from the university or university housing if it is determined, by clear and convincing evidence, that:

-- The student is suffering from a mental disorder (current American Psychiatric Association Diagnostic Manual, DSM-IV-TR) and as a result of the mental disorder a) engages or threatens to engage in behavior which poses a danger of causing physical harm to self or others, or b) engages or threatens to engages in behavior which would cause significant property damage, or directly and substantially impede the lawful activities of others.
+- The student is suffering from a mental disorder (current American Psychiatric Association Diagnostic Manual, DSM-IV-TR) and as a result of the mental disorder a) engages or threatens to engage in behavior which poses a danger of causing physical harm to self or others, or b) engages or threatens to engage in behavior which would cause significant property damage, or directly and substantially impede the lawful activities of others.

 - These standards do not preclude removal from the university or university housing in accordance with provisions of the housing occupancy agreement or other university rules and regulations.